entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

     │ └ ...
     └ ... (folders reported in descriptor.yaml file)

-## Bundle conventions
+### Bundle Conventions

-1. The bundle descriptor file needs to be named `descriptor.yaml` otherwise the bundle will not be recognized.
+1. The bundle descriptor file needs to be named `descriptor.yaml` or the bundle will not be recognized.

-2. Static resources are not defined in the `descriptor.yaml` file as they are by default read from a `resources` folder.
-If you need to install static resources, please follow the following convention.
+2. Static resources should be placed in a `resources` folder.
+They are not explicitly referenced in the `descriptor.yaml` file itself.

-## Descriptor File
+### Bundle Descriptor

-The descriptor file will aggregate all components inside and has the following structure.
+The bundle descriptor file aggregates all included components and has the following structure:

 > **Warning**
 >
 > Remember the file needs to be named `descriptor.yaml`.

-**Descriptor.yaml.**
+**descriptor.yaml.**

     code: survey_bundle # The bundle ID
     description: This is the survey bundle # The description of the bundle